andriansyahnc/ftc/README.md

-# Fabrotec Test - Mobile Game Leaderboard API
+# Mobile Game Leaderboard API

 A RESTful API for a mobile game that allows players to submit their high scores and view the leaderboard.